danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 gif:    https://github.com/danielsaidi/SystemNotification/raw/master/Resources/Demo.gif
 ---

-Since I put a lot of time into various open-source projects, I've decided to write about them every once in a while, at least when I create new stuff or just to show how a specific library can be used.
-In this post, I'll show how you can use [SystemNotificaton]({{page.lib}}) to mimic the iOS system notifications.
+Since I put a lot of time into various open-source projects, I've decided to write about them every once in a while, at least when I create new stuff.
+In this post, I'll show how you can use [SystemNotificaton]({{page.github}}) to mimic the iOS system notifications.

 ![SystemNotification logo]({{page.image}})

 ## What is SystemNotification?

-[SystemNotificaton]({{page.lib}}) is a `SwiftUI` library that lets you mimic the native iOS system notification, which for instance is presented when you toggle silent mode on and off, connect your AirPods etc.
+[SystemNotificaton]({{page.github}}) is a `SwiftUI` library that lets you mimic the native iOS system notification, which for instance is presented when you toggle silent mode on and off, connect your AirPods etc.

 ![An animated gif that shows the SystemNotification library being used]({{page.gif}}){:width="200"}